SSWConsulting/SSW.Rules.Content/rules/use-linq-as-a-query-language/rule.md

 ---

-LINQ won't execute any of the subcalls until it needs too.
+LINQ won't execute any of the subcalls until it needs to.

 It simply builds an expression tree.
 This can result in the side effects described below if you break the 'don't modify anything' rule.